 - Medical or mental health issues of the children

-- The parents’ ability to provide for the children
+- Parents’ ability to provide for the children

-- The children’s involvement in school and other activities
+- Children’s involvement in school and other activities

 - The criminal record or domestic violence history of either parent

 In determining support, the court will use the Indiana child support guidelines.
 These guidelines take into account the income of the parents, educational expenses, medical expenses, costs of raising the children, daycare or school expenses, and more.
 They are based on gross weekly income.

 Eskew Law LLC assists families with working through child custody and support issues.
 In addition, we also help families with: